Mike Hawthorne: Career

 He's gone on to work for virtually every comic publisher in the United States, and many of his works have been published overseas, like the comic book Oms en Serie.
 He has worked for both Marvel and DC comics and drawn all of the most popular characters for both companies.
 Some notable examples books series he's worked on are Batman, Wonder Woman, Deadpool, Daredevil, Hulk, X-men, Star Wars, Spider-Man, Guardians of the Galaxy, and more.
 In fact, Hawthorne has worked on over 130 comic books at Marvel comics alone.
 Hawthorne illustrated 5 of the 10 most sold comics of 2023, including the top four spaces and the eighth space.

 He was nominated for an Eisner Award for his work with Greg Rucka on Queen & Country, and nominated for a Harvey Award for his work with Steve Murphy on their limited series Umbra.

 Hawthorne is also the author and artist of the best selling graphic novel, Happiness Will Follow, and is currently working on an upcoming book with Image Comics.

 Hawthorne has self-published multiple books through Kickstarter, like his art books All City, Life Studied, Little/RED, Warm Ups, and instructional and educational manuals, The Drawing Cheat Codes and Anatomy Guide.
 He is also a professor at the Pennsylvania College of Art and Design.
 There is a mural in Philadelphia, Pennsylvania, where Hawthorne went to University, that features his art of La Borinqueña, a Puerto Rican Superhero.

-Artistic Style
+Style

-Hawthorne's style of artwork combines the unique and creative comic book form with the accuracy and attention to detail of realism.
-He has a background in anatomy and figure drawing, and anatomic correctness is always present in his art.
-He is also praised for his particular style of drawing cityscapes and clouds.

-Cinematic Approach to Comics

-Hawthorne has a gift for cinematic storytelling in comics, valuing the ability to tell a story without any dialogue.
-His talent to portray a combination of emotions in one illustration shows his masterful use of visual storytelling.
-He says to picture yourself as the cameraperson, and utilizes other cinematography framing techniques like long shot, medium shot, close-up, extreme close-up, worm's eye view and bird's eye view.
-He describes it as the combination of "the characters acting, the way you shoot the character, the way you draw the character into the panel, and how the panel plays into that" and how you can incorporate all of those pieces to create a uniform and cohesive story with very little or no dialogue at all.
-That way, the dialogue adds to the story rather than carrying it.
+Hawthorne uses a comic book style influenced by realism.
+When composing illustrations, he draws from cinematic styles and shots as they are used in film, which he describes as the combination of "the characters acting, the way you shoot the character, the way you draw the character into the panel, and how the panel plays into that".
+Hawthorne has a background in anatomy and figure drawing.